m1ndflay3r/zsh_libmisc/README.md

 ‎
 =
-*requires linux > 3.17, and fexecve to be enabled and usable*
+*normal operation requires linux > 3.17, and fexecve to be enabled and usable.*

+*fallback mode requires read, write, and execute permissions within either /tmp or $HOME*